brandon-julio-t/Multi-Tenant-Clinic-Appointment-Scheduling-System/README.md

 - Organization members using `authClient.organization.addMember()`

 This ensures that all authentication data is correctly structured and users can successfully log in with proper organization membership.

+## Postman

+There is a file in `./dev/tRPC OpenAPI.postman_collection.json` that can be imported into Postman for REST API development style.

 ## Deployment